 In my humble opinion, no potential severe complications should cloud any cosmetic procedure , varicose veins included, not even when the reported incidence is a relatively low 1-3% as for the patient hit with such potentially dire complication, the incidence is a full 100%!

 In my 3500 operated cases using the minimally invasive approach I have never recorded any of the above mentioned potentially severe thromboembolic complications.
 I recognize that when facing a potentially serious medical conditions (cancer, etc.) physician and patient have to take chances, however, never, never for mainly cosmetic gains!
 Not permitted, not in my vocabulary.
-I know, sever complication could occurr form a simple Aspirin tablet, but that is different.
-Thrmboembolic complications such as (DVT) and the potentially lethal PE are complications imbedded in both sclerotherapy as well as the high tech endovenous ablation.
+I know, sever complication could occur from a simple Aspirin tablet, but that is different.
+Thromboembolic complications such as (DVT) and the potentially lethal PE are complications embedded in both sclerotherapy as well as the high tech endovenous ablation.

 In conclusion, I will use sclerotherapy for veins that can’t be removed by ambulatory phlebectomy.
 These will be spider veins with a diameter of 0.1-1mm and reticular/network veins seen on the leg, chest, temple, etc. with a diameter of 1-2 maximum 3 mm.
 Anything beyond, will be removed surgically using Ambulatory Phlebectomy.